 Google Slides allows for live editing, which can be used in lieu of highlighting and drawing connections.
 Here is a link to the slides.
 You can duplicate the slides (File > Make a copy > Entire presentation) to edit the agenda or structure as you see fit.

 This agenda is flexible upwards (up to 90 minutes) but trying to fit it into less than an hour means that certain sections will be rushed, or the discussion components will be lost.

 This section is to allow for latecomers and to let everyone get settled.

 Introduce yourself, let any other facilitators introduce themselves, and thank the organization/space that is hosting you.

 If there is time, let the participants introduce themselves with their names, pronouns, and an answer to an icebreaker question, such as “what has brought you here today?” or “what is the best meal you’ve eaten this week?”

 Other ways to use this time are an acknowledgement of current events, a land acknowledgment, or small talk and catching up.

 5-10 minutes, Slides 3-4

 We’ve started this section with a quote from Shoshana Zuboff, which we believe is a good framing of why surveillance is such an important topic.
-Feel free to choose other quotes/pieces of content that you think will be particularly compelling for your audience.
+Feel free to choose other quotes or pieces of content that you think will be particularly compelling for your audience.

 Who’s being watched This is a segue into the next section.
 It is also an acknowledgement that surveillance affects us all differently.
-While not an immediate concern for some privileged individuals (“I have nothing to hide”), surveillance is a force that empowers the oppression of marginalized groups.
+While not an immediate concern for some privileged individuals (“I have nothing to hide”), surveillance is a force that can further the oppression of marginalized groups.

 5-10 minutes, slides 4-12